Tuhin4042/Machine-Learning/Supervised Learning/Feature Selection Method/readme.md

 ## Common Feature Selection Methods

 1. **Filter Methods**:
    - Evaluate features based on statistical measures and select those that meet a certain threshold.
-Examples include Chi-Square test, correlation coefficients, and mutual information.
+Examples include **Chi-Square test**, correlation coefficients, and mutual information.

 2. **Wrapper Methods**:
    - Use a predictive model to evaluate combinations of features and select the best-performing subset.
-Techniques like Recursive Feature Elimination (RFE) are examples.
+Techniques like **Recursive Feature Elimination (RFE)** are examples.

 3. **Embedded Methods**:
    - Perform feature selection as part of the model training process.
-For example, Lasso regression incorporates feature selection by applying a penalty to the coefficients.
+For example, **Lasso regression** incorporates feature selection by applying a penalty to the coefficients.

 ---